carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Diversity

+The Carpentries is a community of volunteer instructors, helpers, Trainers, Maintainers, champions, member organisations, supporters, and staff of diverse background, nationality, ethnicity, gender and various identity groups.
+We are working hard to ensure that everyone feels welcome at CarpentryCon.
+Feel free to reach out to the organizers and staff if they can improve your experience as a member at The Carpentries and CarpentryCon.
+Attendees must be prepared to abide by our Code of Conduct (see *Code of Conduct, Emergency, Inclusion*).

 ##### Data Carpentry at CarpentryCon

 [Data Carpentry (DC)](http://www.datacarpentry.org/) provides researchers high-quality, domain-specific training covering the full lifecycle of data-driven research.
 There will be an information desk where you can collect information on DC team, their work, workshops and various ways to get involved with their activities.
 Additionally, several DC members will be attending CarpentryCon (you can identify them with their badge), giving participants an opportunity for face-to-face networking.